6 Kid-Friendly Hiking Trails in Butte County

 There is a $3 parking fee to use the trail and day-use area.

 The trail is also popular for biking but is wide enough that is easy to move over for them to pass.

 Chico Canyon Trailhead

-Chico Canyon Trailhead begins near the 5-Mile Recreation Area and is the start to many choose-your-own kid-friendly hiking adventures in Upper Bidwell Park.
+Chico Canyon Trailhead begins near the 5-Mile Recreation Area (at the start of the Annie Bidwell Trail) and is the start to many choose-your-own kid-friendly hiking adventures in Upper Bidwell Park.
 The first .4 miles is actually an old road and meanders along Big Chico Creek.
 This part of the path is flat, wide, all-terrain stroller friendly, and even offers a couple of easily accessible paths down to the creek.

 After the first .4 mile, the trail splits into two different trails.
 This is where you pick your adventure based on your family's abilities and desires!

 Turn around: If you have toddlers, want to play in the water, or are looking for a short, easy outdoor adventure, you can easily turn around when you see the path split.